GitKarIn/e-device2/_book/index.md

 ---
 title: "Electronic Data Entry Software Options for IEP Surveys"
 author: "IEP DUWG 'e-Device' Sub-group led by Karrin Alstad"
-date: "2023-05-12"
+date: "2023-05-16"
 site: bookdown::bookdown_site
 documentclass: book
 bibliography: [book.bib, packages.bib]
 url: https://github.com/GitKarIn/e-device2.git
 # cover-image: path to the social sharing image like images/cover.jpg
 description: |
   This bookdown document is intended to summarize the research collected by IEP DUWG members regarding the use of electronic data entry tools in IEP Surveys.
-  The HTML output format for this example is bookdown::bs4_book, set in the _output.yml file.
+The HTML output format for this example is bookdown::bs4_book which is set in the _output.yml file.
 biblio-style: apalike
 csl: chicago-fullnote-bibliography.csl
 always_allow_html: yes